asafeareas/api-gateway-auth-service/README.md

 GET /clients

 Usage
-GET /usage – Current plan and usage statistics
+GET /usage — Current plan and usage statistics

-Architecture
+🏛️ Architecture
 The project follows Clean Architecture principles with a modular monolith structure, ready to be split into microservices.

-csharp
+txt
 Copiar código
 src/
   modules/